-- This sign in Fremantle is part of a larger wayfinding strategy to encourage pedestrians to explore the City and surrounding area. - It tells directional information and has a map showcasing key destinations and promoting active transport. - The unique characteristics of Fremantle inspired the bright and colourful colour palette. - Artwork from local Noongar artist Peter Farmer has been integrated into the lower panels of the signage suite - testimony to the rich indigenous culture and artwork found in Fremantle. - The sign is positioned in a safe location for pedestrians to comfortably access the information.
+• This sign in Fremantle is part of a larger wayfinding strategy to encourage pedestrians to explore the City and surrounding area.
+It tells directional information and has a map showcasing key

+The unique characteristics of Fremantle inspired the bright and

+Artwork from local Noongar artist Peter Farmer has been integrated into the lower panels of the signage suite - testimony to the rich indigenous culture and artwork found in Fremantle.
+The sign is positioned in a safe location for pedestrians to